WadiaTiar/Kanban-Board/README.md

-# KanbanBoard
+# Kanban Board

-KanbanBoard is a simple Windows desktop application built with **C#** that helps users organize tasks visually using the Kanban method.
+Kanban Board is a simple Windows desktop application built with **C#** that helps users organize tasks visually using the Kanban method.

 ## 🧩 Features
 - Create, edit, and delete tasks easily